Download the PDF (English and Spanish)

 Yo-Yo Ma – Cellist

-44 experts from 17 countries have contributed essays along two themes: Creativity at Work, which illustrates how the creative economy is addressing key issues of inclusion and sustainability, and Connecting Impact Capital, which describes a range of efforts to finance creative activity in alignment with values.
+These authors have contributed essays along two themes: Creativity at Work, which illustrates how the creative economy is addressing key issues of inclusion and sustainability, and Connecting Impact Capital, which describes a range of efforts to finance creative activity in alignment with values.

 Opportunity and Impact